-- As described in 36 CFR § 800.4(b)(1), a field survey will be performed in accordance with the Secretary of the Interior's Standards and Guidelines for Identification to verify locations of previously recorded archaeological resources and to examine all accessible lands not previously surveyed or that need to be resurveyed to meet current professional standards (NPS 1983). - Qualified professional archaeologists (i.e., individuals who meet the Secretary of the Interior's Professional Qualifications Standards for Archaeology [NPS 2021]) will supervise and participate in all field work. - During the survey, archaeologists will walk parallel transects spaced at no more than 30-meters as vegetation and terrain allow. - Tribes will be invited to participate in archaeological inventory. - Previously recorded archaeological sites will be relocated, and their site records will be updated only if the existing documentation does not meet current standards for recording or if the condition and/or integrity of the property has changed since its previous recording. - Newly discovered archaeological resources, including isolated finds, will be documented following the documentation procedures outlined in Instructions for Recording Historical Resources (OHP 1995), which utilizes California Department of Parks and Recreation (DPR) Forms 523 A through L. Sketch maps will be drawn to-scale, and the resource will be photographed. - Field personnel will use a Global Positioning System (GPS) receiver to document the location of archaeological resources (including isolates), which will be plotted onto the appropriate U.S. Geological Survey (USGS) 7.5-minute topographic quadrangle using the Universal Transverse Mercator (UTM) coordinate system. - GPS data collection will adhere to the INF specifications for accuracy and sitespecific procedures where applicable.
-Additionally, the areas examined will be plotted onto the appropriate USGS 7.5-minute topographic quadrangle for comparison with previous survey coverage maps. - Archaeological surveys that occur on INF lands will require valid Organic Act permits.
-Any ground disturbing testing that occurs on INF lands will require valid Archaeological Resources Protection Act permits.
-SCE or their consultants will obtain all required permits prior to beginning field work and will notify the INF when field work is scheduled.
+- As described in 36 CFR § 800.4(b)(1), a field survey will be performed in accordance with the Secretary of the Interior's Standards and Guidelines for Identification to verify locations of previously recorded archaeological resources and to examine all accessible lands not previously surveyed or that need to be resurveyed to meet current professional standards (NPS 1983). - Qualified professional archaeologists (i.e., individuals who meet the Secretary of the Interior's Professional Qualifications Standards for Archaeology [NPS 2021]) will supervise and participate in all field work. - During the survey, archaeologists will walk parallel transects spaced at no more than 30-meters as vegetation and terrain allow. - Previously recorded archaeological sites will be relocated, and their site records will be updated only if the existing documentation does not meet current standards for recording or if the condition and/or integrity of the property has changed since its previous recording.

-- Representative examples of time diagnostic artifacts will be photographed and described.
-All artifacts encountered during the field survey will be left in place; no artifacts will be collected during the field survey. - A field report will be submitted to the INF according to stipulations in the archaeological permit.
+- Newly discovered archaeological resources, including isolated finds, will be documented following the documentation procedures outlined in Instructions for Recording Historical Resources (OHP 1995), which utilizes California Department of Parks and Recreation (DPR) Forms 523 A through L. Sketch maps will be drawn to-scale, and the resource will be photographed. - Field personnel will use a Global Positioning System (GPS) receiver to document the location of cultural resources (including isolates), which will be plotted onto the appropriate U.S. Geological Survey (USGS) 7.5-minute topographic quadrangle using the Universal Transverse Mercator (UTM) coordinate system. - GPS data collection will adhere to the Inyo National Forest specifications for accuracy and site-specific procedures where applicable.
+Additionally, the areas examined will be plotted onto the appropriate USGS 7.5-minute topographic quadrangle for comparison with previous survey coverage maps. - Archaeological surveys that occur on Inyo National Forest lands will require valid Organic Act permits.
+Any ground disturbing testing that occurs on Inyo National Forest lands will require valid Archaeological Resources Protection Act permits.
+SCE or their consultants will obtain all required permits prior to beginning field work and will notify the Inyo National Forest when field work is scheduled. - Representative examples of time diagnostic artifacts will be photographed and described.
+All artifacts encountered during the field survey will be left in place; no artifacts will be collected during the field survey. - A field report will be submitted to the Forest Service, which enumerates re-recorded and newly recorded resources within 90 days of a completion of inventory efforts.
+Within 15 days after submittal, the Forest Service will provide pertinent Forest Service site designations to newly recorded sites on lands under their jurisdiction.